ivario123/RnR/BORROW_CHECKER.md

 *b; // Error here
 ```

-will be rejected.
-When the system destroys a reference it removes the variables that borrow it from the `borrowers` hashmap, this means that checking if a variable is valid when dereferencing it is as simple as checking if the key exists in the `borrowers` hashmap.
+Will be rejected.
+When the system destroys a reference it removes the variables that borrow it from the `borrowers` hash map, this means that checking if a variable is valid when dereferencing it is as simple as checking if the key exists in the `borrowers` hash map.